xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 windows, maybe knowning how software are handled on linux, created their [package manager](https://learn.microsoft.com/en-us/windows/package-manager/#understanding-package-managers)

-package managers are tools used to install & manage software & their packages
+package managers are tools used to install & manage software w/ their packages/dependencies

-linux users use them to quickly install software, update their system, their software & packages whenever they want, and also uninstall software including unused dependencies
+linux users use them to quickly install software, update their system, their software & packages **whenever they want**, and also uninstall software including unused dependencies, folders created for no residuals...

 a package manager is a simpler & cleaner way to manage your system software & updates